aless80/pypuma-Obsolete/README.md

 rename scripts from panda to puma and rebuild the setup rewrite this README

-The main script is still called pypanda but if you see s1,s2, t1,t2 in the command options for this:
+The main script is still called pypanda but if you after the install see s1,s2, t1,t2 in the command options for this:
 pypanda --help
 you can make sure this is pypuma